-Key Takeaway: A Twitter (X) user ID is a permanent 64-bit number assigned at account creation, while a username (handle) can be changed at any time.
-To convert between them, send the handle, the ID, or the profile URL to a dedicated lookup endpoint.
-The ID is what you should store in any database, because it survives renames.
+Key Takeaway: A Twitter (X) user ID is a permanent 64-bit number assigned at account creation, while the @username can change at any time.
+To convert between them, send the handle, numeric ID, or profile URL to a lookup endpoint.
+Store the ID, not the handle, since the ID survives renames.

-If you have ever stored @brand_name as a primary key and then watched that account rebrand to @new_brand, you already know why this article exists.
-Twitter (now X) lets users change their handle whenever they want, and once @brand_name is released, anyone can claim it.
+If you have ever stored @brand_name as a primary key and then watched that account rebrand to @new_brand, you already know why this matters.
+X lets users change a handle whenever they want, and once @brand_name is released, anyone can claim it.
 The numeric user ID is the only identifier that stays attached to the original account for life.

 Disclosure: Sorsa API is our product.
-The comparison with the official X API in this article reflects pricing as of May 2026; verify current rates against your own workload before committing.
+The pricing comparisons below use the official X API's published pay-per-use rates, verified in June 2026.
+Check current rates against your own workload before committing.

 Table of Contents